 Mustapha has 15 different outfits.

-Source: adapted from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: adapted from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 10-11.

 In the early stages of learning multiplication, students recognize that the situation presents the same quantity "many times" and they use equal groups to represent the situation and repeated addition to get the answer.
-As students progress, it is important that they see the concept of multiplication rather than addition and learn other representations.
+As students progress, it is important that they begin to see multiplication as more than repeated addition and learn other representations.

 The array, an arrangement of rows and columns, is a powerful model for learning multiplication and provides a different perspective on the operation.

 Through solving a variety of problems and discussing strategies, students come to establish and understand the relationship between the word "times" and the "×" sign, a crucial step in developing an understanding of multiplication.
-Students need to understand that the "×" sign means "groups of".
+Students need to understand that the "×" sign can mean "groups of".

 The array model can be introduced to students in a variety of ways.
-For example, during a math exchange, teachers can start with a student's work as a startiing point and propose organizing objects into an array.
+For example, teachers can start with a student's work as a starting point and propose organizing objects into an array.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 134.

 In a multiplication situation the number of rows and the number of columns for the array are both known.
 In a division situation the total number of objects is known, as well as either the number of rows or the number of columns.
 In order to create an array to represent a division situation, the objects are arranged into the rows or columns that are known until all the objects have been distributed evenly.

-Source: Adapted from The Ontario Curriculum, Mathematics Curriculum, Grades 1-8 , 2020, Ontario Ministry of Education.
+Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8 , 2020, Ontario Ministry of Education.

 Examples